Using JWT Authorization Requests

 Once you enable JAR, you have to specify the signature algorithm -

 RS256, and provide a key pair or generate a new one.
 Click on Generate Key to create a new pair of keys.

 Take the generated public key and add it in your Curity Identity Server as a Signature Verification Key, then configure your client to use this key to verify incoming Request Objects.

 Then start the authorization flow by clicking on Run.
 You can also inspect contents of the request JWT.

 client_id in the request

 client_id to be present in the query string.
-You can include that parameter also in the Request Object.
-If you do, then the Curity Identity Server will validate if these two values match - the client ID from the query string and from the Request Object.
+That parameter can also be included in the Request Object.
+If it is, then the Curity Identity Server validates if these two values match - the client ID from the query string and from the Request Object.

 The encrypted JWT used as a Request Object should be a nested JWT.
 This means than in the JWE header there should be a claim